The Liberties, Dublin: Guinness Storehouse

-The Guinness Storehouse is Ireland's most visited paid tourist destination, with 1.6 million annual visits, and showcases the famous St. James's Gate Brewery.
+The Guinness Storehouse is Ireland's most visited paid tourist destination, with 1.6 million annual visits, and is located within the St. James's Gate Brewery site.
 The Storehouse covers seven floors surrounding a glass atrium, shaped in the form of a pint of Guinness.
 The top floor houses the Gravity Bar, where visitors can view the Liberties and Dublin city.

 John's Lane Church

 John's Lane Augustinian Church, located on Thomas Street, was designed by Edward Welby Pugin and opened in 1874.
 The 12 statues in the tower niches are the work of sculptor James Pearse, the father of Patrick and William Pearse.
 The church steeple is the highest in the city, standing at over 200 feet (61.0 m).

 Teeling Whiskey Distillery

 In summer 2015, Teeling Whiskey opened a whiskey distillery and visitor centre in Newmarket.
 This is the first new Irish whiskey distillery to be developed in Dublin since the 19th century.
 Guided tours and whiskey tasting are now offered to visitors.